Mateuzs/bibtex-parser/README.md

 ## Getting Started

-The simplest way to try this app is download the jar file and run it from you command line.
+The simplest way to try this app is download the jar file and run it from Your command line.

 Basic option this app can take: